Average student loan debt for doctors in 2023

 Benefits and Drawbacks Associated with Various Repayment Options

-While income-driven repayment plans can provide relief for doctors struggling with student loan debt, it’s essential to weigh each option’s benefits and drawbacks before deciding.
+While income-driven repayment plans can relieve doctors struggling with student loan debt, it’s essential to weigh each option’s benefits and drawbacks before deciding.
 Consider the following:

 • Public Service Loan Forgiveness (PSLF): This program offers loan forgiveness after making 120 qualifying payments while working full-time for a qualifying employer.
 However, PSLF has specific eligibility requirements that must be met.